minyk/AHLCG-RULE-KO/rulerefs/Actions.md

 “Move” is an action an investigator may take during his or her turn in the investigation phase.
 When an investigator takes this action, move that investigator (using his or her mini card) to any other location that is marked as a connecting location on his or her current location (see “Move” on page 15).

-### Move
-Any time an entity (an investigator or enemy) moves, transfer that enemy card or investigator’s mini card from its current location to a di erent location.
-= Unless otherwise speci ed by the move e ect or ability, the moving entity must move to a connecting location.
-Connecting locations are identi ed on the location card representing the entity’s current location, as shown below.
-= Any time an entity moves, it is considered to leave the previous location, and to enter the new location, simultaneously.
-= If an entity is “moved to...” a speci c location, the entity is moved directly to that location, and does not pass through other locations en route.
-= If an investigator moves to an unrevealed location, that location is revealed by turning it to its other side, and placing a number of clues on it equal to its clue value.
-Most clue values are conveyed as a “per investigator” ( ) value.
-= If an enemy moves to an unrevealed location, that location remains unrevealed.
-= Game elements (tokens or cards) may also be moved by card abilities from one card to another, or from one game area to another game area.
-= When an entity or game element moves, it cannot move to its same (current) placement.
-If there is no valid destination for a move, the move cannot be a empted.

 ## Play Action
 “Play” is an action an investigator may take during his or her turn in the investigation phase.
 When an investigator takes this action, that investigator selects an asset or event card in his or her hand, pays its resource cost, and plays it (see “Play” on page 16).